Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 export default App;
 ```

-Here we hard codes the data.
+The data is an array of objects.
+You could define this any where and import it if you like.

 The page with the chart should look something like:

 ![example-2](images/example-2.png)